-With the year (and decade) coming to a close, new beginnings may inevitably be on your mind.
+With the year (and decade) coming to a close, new beginnings in 2020 may inevitably be on your mind.

-We all want to show up in January with a sense of change for the better, a sense of empowerment, and a sense of bigger and better things to come.
+We all want to show up in 2020 with a sense of change for the better, a sense of empowerment, and a sense of bigger and better things to come.
+It’s a new decade after all!
+The draw of new beginnings is strong.

 And I’m here for it … all of it!

-This week, here are five articles that focus specifically on making small changes in how you show up every day to help you develop the skills and habits that amplify your leadership potential.
+Here are five articles that focus specifically on making small changes in how you show up every day to help you develop the skills and habits that amplify your leadership potential as you embark on new beginnings in 2020.

 1. Organizations don’t change — people do.